How Can A Criminal Defense Lawyer Defend Someone Who Is Guilty?

 The job of a criminal defense lawyer is to defend you against the charges that are presented.
 When charges are brought, there only has to be "probable cause" that you might have committed the crime.
 At trial, the prosecuting lawyer's job is to prove "beyond a reasonable doubt" that you've committed the crime for which you're being charged.

-"Beyond a reasonable doubt" is a high standard intended to make conviction difficult - and rightly so, as the U.S. country operates by the idea "innocent until proven guilty," an idea that, although not explicitly expressed in American law, originates from ancient law and is supported by the 5th, 6th, and 14th amendments to the Constitution.
+"Beyond a reasonable doubt" is a high standard intended to make conviction difficult - and rightly so, as the United States operates by the idea "innocent until proven guilty," an idea that, although not explicitly expressed in American law, originates from ancient law and is supported by the 5th, 6th, and 14th amendments to the Constitution.
 The government cannot deprive you of your life, liberty, or property until they've established your clear legal guilt.

 Putting the burden of proof upon the prosecution means the point of trial is all about either proving or failing to prove that you're guilty of the crime that's been charged - not knowing whether or not you're actually guilty.